AMPHIBIAN & REPTILE BIODIVERSITY LAB @ UNM

 We are part of the University of New Mexico Biology Department and the Division of Amphibians & Reptiles at the Museum of Southwestern Biology.

-Our research combines fieldwork, natural history collections, ecological databases, genomic data, and computational analyses spanning phylogenetics and population genetics to investigate how species respond to global change.
-Studies in the lab tend to focus on four main themes:
+Our research combines fieldwork, natural history collections, ecological data, genomic sequencing, and computational analyses spanning phylogenetics and population genetics to investigate how species respond to global change.

 Recent Publications